riteshx95/kdtree/README.md

 # kdtree
-Working on a simple kd-tree
+kd-tree with nearest neighbour search in 3d